ctsit/search_and_populate_data_from_another_project/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4251176.svg)](https://doi.org/10.5281/zenodo.4251176)

-A REDCap Module to search another project for data to populate data into the current form.
-This module embeds REDCap's Search Query functionality into a data entry page to enable searches of _another_ project to populate fields in the current data entry page.
+A REDCap Module to search another project for data to populate fields into the current form.
+This module embeds REDCap's Search Query functionality into a data entry page enabling searches of _another_ project to populate fields on the current data entry page.

 ## Limitations
 This module does not support source projects which have multiple arms.
 All queries of the source project will be against arm 1 of the source project.